Have the Opioid Talk

 While the initial decision to use drugs is mostly voluntary, addiction can take over and impair a person’s ability to use self-control.

 Brain-imaging studies from people addicted to drugs show physical changes in areas of the brain that are critical for judgment, decision making, learning, memory and behavior control.
 Scientists believe these changes affect the way the brain works and may help explain the compulsive and destructive behaviors of someone with substance use disorder.

-Utah has prevention coalitions throughout the state that coordinate volunteer efforts in local communities to help prevent opioid addiction.
+Utah has many prevention coalitions throughout the state dedicated to providing information and resources and who also coordinate volunteer efforts in local communities to help prevent opioid addiction.